Complex Eye Procedures

-We welcome referrals and chart reviews from optometrists and ophthalmologists for cataracts and related challenging anterior segment reconstructive and complicated eye surgeries.
-Our skilled team has experience with procedures such as:
+We welcome referrals and chart reviews from optometrists and ophthalmologists for cataracts and related complex ocular procedures, intricate anterior segment reconstructive surgeries, and other complicated eye surgeries.

 1.)
 Intraocular lens (IOL) exchange: